HillSeahWQ/SemLab/README.md

 # SemantIQ — A Framework for Multimodal Semantic Retrieval Experiments

 ## Overview
-**SemantIQ** is a modular and extensible framework designed to benchmark and optimize **semantic retrieval** of systems like RAG, Recommendation Systems, ... etc
+**SemantIQ** is a modular and extensible framework designed to benchmark and optimize **semantic retrieval** of systems like RAG, Recommendation Systems, ... etc.

 It enables rapid experimentation across all stages of the retrieval pipeline — from **document loading and multimodal chunking**, to **embedding generation** and **vector database indexing**.

 ## Key Features